Scew5145/UnityPokeWorldgen/README.md

 ## Major TODOS (to be claimed):

-* BW/BW2/HGSS Texture and asset rips: [See Here](https://www.pokecommunity.com/showthread.php?t=357039)
+* BW/BW2/HGSS Texture and asset rips: [See Here](https://www.pokecommunity.com/showthread.php?t=357039) - HGSS rips done, not in repo. will add once processed
-* Finishing the zone streamer code (I'll do this myself probably)
+* Finishing the zone streamer code
     * Caves and buildings: build a teleport system for going from an entrance to a smaller area
     * Load zones in and out of memory as you approach them
 * Building up zone/world/route generators:
     * A small prototype has been built in python for generating the route layout, [here](https://github.com/Scew5145/RandpokeWorldgen/blob/main/worldgen_main.py)
-    * I have some small amounts of notes on what I want to do for some of this, poke Scott if you want to work on these.
+    * Large scale region generation is partially written, see the generator test scene
     * There's going to be a LOT of generators, probably, so this can be claimed by an infinite number of people
 * Battle simulator code
+   * See [this](https://github.com/AJ2O/pbs-unity) - likely will be used as a base.
 * AI code past movement and basic animation
 * Story work:
     * What does the story of a randomly generated world look like?